asimonov/CarND-Vehicle-Detection/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 **Alexey Simonov**:
 I have not tried many combinations of parameters.
-Playing with colorspace produced good enough classification accuracy to then eliminate false positives in car tracking/heatmaps code, so I stopped experimenting.
+Playing with colorspace and tweaking averaging/tracking parameters produced good enough classification accuracy to eliminate false positives, so I stopped experimenting.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).